oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

+*Capabilities developed in XML, various means to move to JSON, then CBOR.*

+*Standards are created using data definition tables with a goal of being agnostic of transfer format, but no well-defined mechanism exists for achieving that goal.
+JADN defines a table structure that translates completely and unambiguously to a machine-usable schema.
+The schema serves as "byte code" that can be transferred between applications and interpreted to validate application data.
+It can be embedded to produce self-describing data.*

+*Numerous data definition languages are in use.
+JADN doesn't replace any of them, but serves as a Rosetta stone to facilitate translation among them.*

 The text in this section may all be replaced, but the following three sections (1.1, 1.2, and 1.3) are required for OASIS publications.
 Section 1.1 (IPR Policy) must not be changed by the TC.
 Section 1.2 (Terminology) may be modified to include other terminology-related information used in this specification.
 Section 1.3 (Normative References) should be modified to include additional references, as needed.
 Section 1.4 (Non-Normative References) is not required, but should be modified to include additional references, as needed.

 Here is a customized command line which will generate HTML from this markdown file (named jadn-v1.0-wd01.md):